hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/jjuliano/aifiles - A CLI that organize and manage your files using AI
 - https://github.com/eliasdorneles/upiano - A Piano in your terminal
 - https://dt.plumbing/ - dt: duck tape for your unix pipes
+- https://github.com/susam/fxyt - FXYT is a tiny canvas colouring language that consists of 36 simple stack-based commands

 ## Data and Datasets